 - helps maintain a normal blood pressure.

 This is by no means a definitive list.
 And each person has unique needs.
-It is best to find a nutritionist or physician who is knowledgable and conversant on supplements and discuss your needs with them after having labs to determine your unique situation.
+It is best to find a nutritionist or physician who is knowledgeable and conversant on supplements and discuss your needs with them after having labs to determine your unique situation.
 This list is just a suggestion of where most people can start!